- Capital: Belmopan

 If you want to work abroad in Belize without residency, you can apply for work permits, a pretty easy task.
 Business owners rarely complain about the process being difficult.
 Self-employment permits are the easiest to obtain, because it will likely be understood that you may be a person with a business that can create jobs for local Belizeans.
 General work permits can be applied for by the prospective employer, who will have to prove they were unable to find a local resident to fill the position.

 I hope you enjoyed reading this article on Belize.
 If you would like information on setting up a bank account in Belize, please contact us HERE.
-I also have an amazing country guide for Belize.
-It has everything you ever wanted to know about the country!
-Enjoy!
 Also, I know you will love reading these articles on Belize, have fun!

 Like Our Articles?